hummingbot/hummingbot/documentation/docs/developers/connectors/index.md

-# Developing an Exchange Connector
+# Adding Exchange Connectors

 !!! warning
-    This document is inocmplete and a work in progress.
+    This document is incomplete and a work in progress.

+## What are connectors?

 Exchange connectors are modules that allow Hummingbot to connect to an exchange.
 Each exchange connector is comprised of the following components: